Marienstatt Abbey: History

 After the war, the school was reopened and expanded into a gymnasium with boarding facility, Privates Gymnasium Marienstatt.
 The former boarding house is now a guest house, with school rooms in the basement.
 The church belongs to the state of Rhineland-Palatinate, while the other buildings belong to the Cistercian abbey.
 In 2015, the parish was merged into a larger parish, Maria Himmelfahrt Hachenburg.

+Abbots

+Marienstatt has had a continuous line of abbots since its founding in the early 13th century, interrupted by the abbey's secularization in 1803 and its refounding by monks from Wettingen-Mehrerau Abbey in 1888.
+Abbot Dominikus Willi, who led the community following its 1888 refounding, was elected Bishop of Limburg in 1898.